acm-ndsu/Byte-le-2024/docs/source/mobbot.rst

 EMPs |emp|                                                 EMPs are the rich Bot's landmine!
 EMPs will steal more from
                                                            the opponent than a normal landmine.
 Phenomenal!

-Defuse |diffuse|                                           Fight back against the traps that are set against you.
+Trap Defusal |diffuse|                                     Fight back against the traps that are set against you.
 Trap
                                                            defusing will deactivate any trap placed by the enemy (as long as you don't step on it)!
 ========================================================== =============================================================